yaronma/spaceship/README.md

-# NOTICE -- This is work in progress -- Do not (!!) use this code or fragments
+# NOTICE -- This is work in progress -- Do not (!!) use this code or fragments of it!!!

 # Spaceship
 The root of the Spaceship Project.